panosleontsinis/2411209-2403156-2401374-MA2806-Economic-Growth-Data/README.md

-# MA2806 Project: Factors determining ​
+# MA2806 Project: Factors Determining ​Economic Growth
-economic growth

 Fill out the information below each heading, add images, and REPLACE the text prompts with a paragraph (or more) of your own text.